-Joint SRWD Newport Intertie
+Joint SRWD Newport Emergency Intertie

-The District also has a connection with the City of Newport which is being improved through a grant provided by FEMA.
-The District's current intertie is insufficient to provide water in the event of failure in the District's Supply System.
-SRWD is currently in the construction phase of installing a new intertie and pump station capable of providing water in both directions, strengthening the District's ability to provide service in the event of an emergency.
+The District also enjoys a connection with the City of Newport which was improved through funding and grants provided by FEMA and the State's Infrastructure Finance Authority (IFA), and the City of Newport.
+This emergency intertie and pump station completed in September of 2015 is capable of providing water in both directions, strengthening the District's ability to provide service in the event of an emergency.